Cleaning guide: Halls

 Wash your hands thoroughly for at least 20 seconds with soap and hot water after cleaning.

 As the fridge is used often it is recommended you clean the handles often.
 You will need to regularly throw away any rotten food (fruit/vegetables etc.) and wipe up any spillages.
 This will help to keep your fridge smelling fresh and prevent other food from spoiling.
 We recommend you store cooked meat above raw meat.

 To prevent cross-contamination, keep foods covered using cling ﬁlm or a sealed container.
 You should clean out the fridge every at least every two weeks to prevent bacteria and dirt build-up.
 Make sure you use food-safe products when cleaning inside the fridge.

 You will need to defrost your freezer before a thick layer of ice forms on the inside.
 This will usually be once a term, although your freezer may need defrosting more often.
-Please read our freezer operating instructions for how to
+Please read our freezer operating instructions.

 Keep your worktops clean and tidy, make sure after preparing and cooking food you wipe and spray the worktops with antibacterial spray.

 You should use oven cleaner or a heavy-duty kitchen cleaner to clean the cooker and hob.
 Please ensure you clean the cooker and hob only when they are turned off and cooled down.